Danielos12/Attendance-list-v1.0/README.md

   });
 });
 ```
-The working of the `load LocalStorage()` function I am going to explain soon in the next parts.
+I am going to explain the working of the `loadLocalStorage()` function soon in the next parts.
 Now, let's find out more about the `start Time()` function.

 <a name="topic_8"></a>
 ## counter.js